threedworld-mit/tdw/Documentation/python/quaternion_utils.md

 Helper functions for using quaternions.

 Quaternions are always numpy arrays in the following order: `[x, y, z, w]`.

-This is the order returned in all Output Data objects.
+This is the same order as any quaternion found in TDW's output data, e.g. `Transforms.get_rotation(index)`.

 Vectors are always numpy arrays in the following order: `[x, y, z]`.